Father Vincent Ryan was one of the most prolific and unremorseful paedophile priests in the history of the Hunter Region and Australia.

 Ryan allegedly gave the boy a glass of wine.
 He then put his hand down the boys’ pants and started to masturbate him while also masturbating himself.
 Later, Ryan said, “I told you altar boy training would be fun”.

-In the 1990s, Ryan was serving at the St Joseph’s Catholic Church in Cessnock.
-He often held movie nights for altar boys in the area and on one occasion, Ryan allegedly stroked the thigh of a boy he was sitting with and tried to touch his penis.
+In the 1990s, Ryan served at the St Joseph’s Catholic Church in Cessnock.
+He often held movie nights for altar boys in the area, and on one occasion, Ryan allegedly stroked the thigh of a boy he was sitting with and tried to touch his penis.

-According to evidence presented in court in 1996, another child (named “Sylvester” for privacy) was abused more than 200 times from the age of 10, both anally and orally.
+According to evidence presented in court in 1996, another child (named “Sylvester” for privacy) was abused more than 200 times from age 10, both anally and orally.

 Sylvester was given pornographic material and movies to help stimulate him.
 A police raid on Ryan’s home supported Sylvester’s claims.
 Later in life, Sylvester tried to commit suicide several times.
 He was unable to deal with the effects abuse had on him.